 3F Nakano Broadway, 5-52-15 Nakano, Nakano-ku (03 3228 0007).
 Map and opening hours

 If manga characters aren’t quite the quirk you’re looking for, then its time to get down and dirty by hitting the inside track on what’s coolest.
-Though you might have to wade in deep, you`ll definitely leave with something unusual.
-This paragraph doesn’t quite make sense… perhaps if you add a few examples of what sorts of unusual things you can find it might read better.
+Though you might have to wade in deep, you'll definitely leave with something unusual.

 Take an intriguing trip into the mind of Japanese consumers at this popular store.
 RanKing RanQueen stocks and ranks the latest, hottest-selling miscellaneous goods in the city.
 And Tokyo being what it is, the hottest-selling goods are usually highly entertaining.
 You’ll find the top ten products for CDs, cosmetics, dieting aids and magazines among others.

 2F West Bldg, Tokyu Department Store Toyoko branch, 2-24-1 Shibuya, Shibuya-ku (03 3770-5480).
 Map and opening hours

 Another 'everything store', but decidedly downmarket from Tokyu Hands and Loft, at Don Quijote it’s pile ’em high, sell ’em cheap taken to the extreme.
 The aisles and shelves are cluttered, disorganized and disorientating, but you’ll find everything from snacks to washing machines.
 There’s even a curtained-off 'adults only' section for naughtier tastes!

 1-16-5 Kabukicho, Shinjuku-ku (03 5291 9211).
 Map and opening hours